It all started With Cam. . .

-It rained that year, hard.
+It rained that year at the CHaD HERO, hard.
 So hard that the inaugural Cam’s Course lost power and sound.
 But hundreds of families showed up to run for Cam, anyway.
-Cam – very ill – came too, and was carried through the finish line by his school principal to the sound of hundreds of his friends humming Chariots Of Fire.
-That heart-wrenching moment revealed how an athletic effort can be a powerful gesture of hope, a compelling means of supporting a friend and the worthy organization helping him.
+Cam was seriously ill, but he came too, and was carried through the finish line by his school principal to the sound of hundreds of his friends humming Chariots Of Fire.
+That moment revealed how an athletic effort can be a powerful gesture of hope, a compelling means of supporting a friend and the worthy organization helping him.

-Something this powerful deserves a name.
-We call it philanthletic glow.
-Cam’s Course, and community reaction to Cam’s Course, planted the seed for Positive Tracks and the glowmentum Positive Tracks builds inside the hearts of young people and their supporters.
+Sometimes all it takes is identifying a physical action that stands as proof of human compassion.
+Cam’s Course, and community reaction to Cam’s Course, planted the seed for Positive Tracks and the GOmentum Positive Tracks builds inside the hearts of young people and their supporters.

 The following year CHaD was awarded its first Positive Tracks Youth Challenge Grant that doubled dollars raised by CHaD Hero Half Marathon participants age 23 or under.
 Young people were given “fundraising wings”, so their efforts made significant impact on a community – and a cause - close to their hearts.